YBHwang/clova-developer-guide/en-KR/CIC/Guides/ImplementClientFeatures/Handle_Settings.md

 ## Handling settings {#HandleSettings}

 Users can change the client settings from the client device or Clova app, or look up the settings of a specific client from the Clova app.
-To do this, Clova sends a directive to the client to report or change the settings. [`Settings`](/CIC/References/CICInterface/Settings.md) interface is used for this process and requires the following tasks to be completed:
+To do this, Clova sends a directive to the client to report or change the settings.
+The [`Settings`](/CIC/References/CICInterface/Settings.md) interface is used for this process and requires the following tasks to be completed:

 * When the user looks up the client device settings from the Clova app, **the settings information needs to be synchronized**.
 * When the user has **changed the settings remotely from the Clova app**, the new settings must be applied to the device settings.